awsdocs/aws-systems-manager-user-guide/doc_source/create-patching-configuration.md

    + **Enter instance tags**: Enter a tag key and optional tag value to specify the tagged instance to patch\.
 Click **Add** to include additional tagged instances\.
    + **Select a patch group**: Choose the name of an existing patch group that includes the instances you want to patch\.
 **Note**
 The **Select a patch group** list displays only those patch groups that are attached to, or registered with, a patch baseline\.
 You can register a patch group with a patch baseline in one of two ways\.
-You can use the [register\-patch\-baseline\-for\-patch\-group](https://docs.aws.amazon.com/cli/latest/reference/ssm/register-patch-baseline-for-patch-group.html) CLI command, or you can view a patch baseline in the Systems Manager console and select **Modify patch groups** from the **Actions** menu\.
+You can use the [register\-patch\-baseline\-for\-patch\-group](https://docs.aws.amazon.com/cli/latest/reference/ssm/register-patch-baseline-for-patch-group.html) AWS Command Line Interface \(AWS CLI\) command, or you can view a patch baseline in the Systems Manager console and select **Modify patch groups** from the **Actions** menu\.
-Alternatively, to specify an existing patch group that is not registered with the patch baseline, choose **Enter instance tag**, type `Patch Group` as the tag key and the patch group's name as the tag value\.
+Alternatively, to specify an existing patch group that is not registered with the patch baseline, choose **Enter instance tag**, enter **Patch Group** as the tag key and the patch group's name as the tag value\.
    + **Select instances manually**: Select the check box next to the name of each instance you want to patch\.
 **Note**
 If an Amazon EC2 instance you expect to see is not listed, see [Troubleshooting Amazon EC2 managed instance availability](troubleshooting-managed-instances.md) for troubleshooting tips\.